 Rodney is also owner of C & C Property Maintenance.
 A landscaping company that specializes in providing superior lawn maintenance and customer service to the community.

-Alyssa is one of our children’s sewing instructors.
-Her patience, good nature and bubbly personality make her a hit with all our little sewists.
-Alyssa once too was a little sewist where her love and passion for sewing developed at a very young age.
+Alyssa is one of our instructors and pattern developers.
 Sewing for as long as she can remember, she began creating pillows and doll blankets advancing to items like her senior prom dress and creating clothing, costumes and so much more in her adult life!